-I’m a creative director, producer, and marketing-minded storyteller based in California.
+I’m a creative director, producer, and marketing-minded storyteller based in Los Angeles, California.
 My work lives at the intersection of culture, community, and brand — building visual systems and campaigns that resonate beyond a single platform.

 Earlier in my career, I was the Photo Director at Los Angeles Magazine and Outside Magazine, where I worked closely with artists, hospitality leaders, and cultural institutions to shape city and lifestyle narratives.
 That experience grounded me in audience psychology, tourism, and the power of local storytelling — insights I still carry into every campaign I build.